Remove the prawn heads. In a medium saucepot, bring the prawn heads, shells and 5 cups of water to a boil. Reduce the heat and simmer 20 minutes.

 Add the turmeric, garam masala, and 2 teaspoons of the ground chile powder to the skillet.
 Reserve the remaining chile powder for another use.
 Saute the mixture for 30 seconds, then add the crushed tomatoes and 1/4 cup of the reserved tomato juice.
 Cook the mixture, stirring, until thickened and most of liquid is cooked out.
-Cook's Note: This sweetens the tomatoes and helps bring all the flavors together.

 Strain the prawn shells from the water and discard the shells.
 The water is now a prawn stock.
 Add 2 cups of the prawn stock to the tomato mixture and bring the mixture to a simmer.
 The remaining prawn stock can be cooled and frozen for future use.
 Simmer the tomato mixture, uncovered, for 10 minutes.